NeginDoostar/NeginDoostar/README.md

 <h1 align="center">Hi 👋, I'm Negin Doostar</h1>
-<h3 align="center">MSc student in software engineering at Isfahan University of technology</h3>
+<h3 align="left">Master's student in software engineering at Isfahan University of Technology with a strong interest in AI (machine learning, deep learning, reinforcement learning), IoT, and algorithm design.
+Experienced in developing and applying deep reinforcement learning to optimize 5G resource allocation.
+Creative and passionate programmer with a proven ability to design and implement efficient and innovative algorithms.</h3>

 - 📫 How to reach me **nndoostar@gmail.com**